Event Date:April 26, 2026

 Course Time Limit

 The Big Sur Marathon has a six hour time limit and will officially end at 1 PM when the course will reopen to regular two-way vehicular traffic.
 There will be NO support of any kind on the course (aid stations, medical, communications, etc.) for anyone not maintaining a 6-hour pace.
-Those who do not reach marathon mile 15.2 by 10:30 AM or mile 21.2 by 11:50 AM will not be allowed to proceed past that point and will be provided transportation to the finish.
+Those who do not reach marathon mile 13.2 by 10:05 AM or mile 21.2 by 11:50 AM will not be allowed to proceed past that point and will be provided transportation to the finish.

 ENTRY LIMITS AND QUALIFICATIONS

-The Marathon is limited to about 4,500 total entrants.
+The Marathon is limited to about 4500 total entrants.
 All entrants must be 16 years or older, in good health and well trained.
-BSIM is a challenging course with a 6-hour cut-off time (13:45 per-mile pace).

 COMMUNICATIONS

 Prior to race weekend you will receive a series of communications containing important information.
-If you have a Gmail account, be sure to check your All Mail folder as our eBlast or eNewsletter may not land in your inbox.
-Communications are sent via our registration platform, haku.
+If you have a Gmail account, be sure to check your ‘All Mail’ folder as our eBlast or eNewsletter may not land in your inbox.

 CONFIRMATION

-Online entries will be confirmed by e-mail from haku.
+Online entries will be confirmed by email from haku.
 If you have spam filters and/or firewalls in place, we cannot guarantee you will receive this email.
 You may also confirm your entry by calling haku at 831.713.2227.

 START